-In a municipality, other than a city, with a ward system, you must be a resident of the ward or the electoral division in which you intend to run for the six consecutive months immediately preceding nomination day.
+In a municipality with a ward system, you must be a resident of the ward or the electoral division in which you intend to run for the 6 consecutive months immediately preceding nomination day.

-LAEA Qualification Requirements in a City with a Ward System s.21(2)
+Qualification Requirements in a City with a Ward System

-In a city with a ward system, it is required that you have been a resident of the city for six months immediately preceding nomination day, not necessarily the ward in which you wish to run.
+In a city with a ward system, it is required that you have been a resident of the city for 6 months immediately preceding nomination day, not necessarily the ward in which you wish to run.

-LAEA Qualification Requirements in a Summer Village s.12(b)
+Qualification Requirements in a Summer Village